mohamed-taha-1/Elasticsearch-Integration/README.md

 # Elasticsearch-Integration
-MySQL + Elasticsearch Integration with Spring Data JPA for Efficient Search and Handling N+1 Problem
+MySQL + Elasticsearch Integration with Spring Data JDBC for Efficient Search and Handling N+1 Problem